microsoft/TemplateStudio/docs/features/setting-storage.md

 :heavy_exclamation_mark: There is also a version of [this document with code samples in VB.Net](./setting-storage.vb.md) :heavy_exclamation_mark: |
 ----------------------------------------------------------------------------------------------------------------------------------------------- |

-SettingsStorageExtensions is a helper class that groups extension methods to facilitate the use of serialization, handling and storing of any content in a UWP application.
-This extension wraps the handling and storing of content (for example: custom content, key-values, files, etc.) in the same way as simple settings for a consistent interface.
+SettingsStorageExtensions is a helper class that groups extension methods to facilitate the use of serialization, handling and storing of any content in the same way as simple settings for a consistent interface (for example: custom content, key-values, files, etc.).

 ## Advantages:
  - All methods of handling and storing content can be found in the same class and using a similar nomenclature.
  - Facilitate the serialization and deserialization of data content and make it transparent for the developers.
- - Using methods that avoid problems in the serialization process (for example: big files that can take a long time to process).
+ - Using async methods that avoid problems in the serialization process (for example: big files that can take a long time to process).
  - All methods automatically give default values back if the key you're trying to read doesn't exist.
  - It makes working with byte arrays as easy as working with non-binary data (which can sometimes be complicated.)

 This helper contains extension methods for handling and storing content in:
- - StorageFolder
- - ApplicationData
+ - StorageFolder: Manages folders and their contents and provides information about them.
+  ApplicationData contains LocalFolder, RoamingFolder, TemporaryFolder, LocalCacheFolder and SharedLocalFolder.
+[More info](https://docs.microsoft.com/en-us/uwp/api/Windows.Storage.StorageFolder).
+ - ApplicationDataContainer: It´s a container for app settings.
+ ApplicationData contains LocalSettings and RoamingSettings data containers.
+ We can also create our settings containers calling to  ApplicationDataContainer.CreateContainer.
+[More info](https://docs.microsoft.com/en-us/uwp/api/windows.storage.applicationdatacontainer).

 More info: [https://docs.microsoft.com/es-es/windows/uwp/design/app-settings/store-and-retrieve-app-data](https://docs.microsoft.com/es-es/windows/uwp/design/app-settings/store-and-retrieve-app-data).